 When you are in McDermitt, you'll notice that it is more blue-collar than most other communities in America.
 0.00% of McDermitt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, McDermitt is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in McDermitt who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-McDermitt’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, McDermitt’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small town, McDermitt does not have a public transit system used by locals to get to and from work.
+McDermitt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 McDermitt ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.